-My name is George Hulley and I am a freelance video director, cameraman and editor – and this is my latest showreel.
+My name is George Hulley and I am a freelance digital video director, cameraman and editor – and this is my latest showreel.
 I hope you enjoy it.

 A L'Oreal series of videos for ICON UK's YouTube channel, inwhich I was the director of photography and cameraman